 — Tables and Chairs Each family attending should plan to their own lawn chairs.
 Each den should bring at least 2 tables.

-— Saturday Night Dinner Each Den will be responsible for their own dinner and drinks.
+— Saturday Night Dinner Each family should bring their own drinks and grilling meat to cook with your den.
+Also, bring a dish to pass for a pack-wide potluck.
 Each den should also bring a grill.
 Please fire up your grills by 4:30 so we’re eating by 5:00.

-— Sunday Breakfast The new Webelos patrols (formerly Dens 1 & 5) will be responsible the Sunday morning breakfast preparation and clean-up.
-Parents will meet on 5/21 at 6:30 for a planning meeting.
+— Sunday Breakfast The new Webelos patrol (formerly Den 6) will be responsible the Sunday morning breakfast preparation and clean-up.
+Parents will meet on 5/20 at 5:30pm at the Scout House for a planning meeting.

 | CAMP SCHEDULE |

 • • SATURDAY, JUNE 3 • • (schedule subject to change)